Engineering campus at UW-Madison

 1. 24 credits completed at UW–Madison.
 Special topics, independent study, seminar, pass/fail, and credit/no credit courses will not be included in the 24 credits except for required English as a Second Language courses.

 2. General Education Communications Part A (Comm A) requirement.
-If Comm A is not completed as a graded course at UW–Madison (i.e., completed through placement test, AP/IB, or transfer credit), then a liberal studies course of at least 3 credits with a breadth designation of Humanities, Literature, or Social Sciences must be taken on a graded basis at UW–Madison.
+If Comm A is not completed as a graded course at UW–Madison (i.e., completed through placement test, AP/IB, or transfer credit), then a liberal studies course of at least three credits with a breadth designation of Humanities, Literature, or Social Sciences must be taken on a graded basis at UW–Madison.

 3. Introduction to Engineering: course specified by degree program or INTEREGR 170 Design Practicum for Engineering Undecided students.

-4. Math course sequence through MATH 222 Calculus and Analytic Geometry 2 or MATH 276
+4. Math course sequence through MATH 222 Calculus and Analytic Geometry 2

 5. Four core courses, required for engineering degree programs (majors), completed at UW–Madison, as defined below: